 Tap the image to see for the size chart…

-Please note that when you click on our links and make a purchase on the Amazon website, they pay us an affiliate fee to cover advertising costs.
+Please note that when you click our links and make a purchase on the Amazon website, we receive an advertising fee.
 This is at no charge to you and fees are only paid for purchases.
 We greatly appreciate your patronage.
-Which is why it is so special to us when you make a purchase.
-This tells us that you support of our efforts to spread the word about how important staying active is for us all.
 Thank you!